davidezeji/aws-networking/README.md

 ## Tech Stack

 **EC2**
-* Create and use NAT EC2 instance instead of NAT Gateway
+* Create and use NAT EC2 instance instead of a NAT Gateway for network traffic management

 **VPC**
 * Create VPC Peering between VPCs across AWS regions and connect to EC2 instance over private IP by using VPC peering connection